aglorhythm/-girly--devops-deployments/jenkins/readme.md

 # Jenkins deployments on AWS 🌸
 ## With Terraform and Ansible, using Nginx server 🌸

-# Jenkins Deployments on AWS 🌸
-## With Terraform and Ansible, using Nginx server 🌸

 Welcome to the Jenkins Deployment Project!
 This repository is dedicated to demonstrating how to deploy Jenkins on AWS using Terraform and Ansible, with Nginx serving as a reverse proxy.
 It’s an efficient, and streamlined approach to setting up a robust CI/CD environment.

 ## Project Overview 🌼